Paid Family and Sick Leave in the U.S.

 The most recent nationwide policy reform occurred in 1993, when the federal government passed the FMLA, giving eligible employees up to 12 weeks of unpaid leave to care for seriously ill family members, the arrival of a child, and job protection when an employee returns from family or medical leave.
 The law applies to public agencies and private employers with 50 or more employees.
 The FMLA has provided job security to millions of workers who take time off to care for a critically ill family member or a new child in the family.
 However, only 60% of the workforce is eligible for FMLA protections because small employers are exempt, and even in covered worksites, not all employees are eligible.
 Since 1993, 15 states and the District of Columbia have expanded unpaid leave benefits beyond FMLA standards by either increasing the amount of leave time offered or expanding the definition of an eligible family member.

 There has been some progress on paid family leave for federal workers.
-The Federal Employee Paid Leave Act passed in late 2019 grants 12 weeks of paid leave to federal employees for the birth or placement of a child.
-Slated to take effect in October 2020, the policy, part of the National Defense Authorization Act for Fiscal Year 2020, will apply to 2.1 million civilian workers employed by the federal government, though employees must have been in federal service for at least a year to be eligible.
+The Federal Employee Paid Leave Act, which took effect in October 2020, grants federal employees 12 weeks of paid parental leave following the birth or placement of a child.
+The policy, part of the National Defense Authorization Act for Fiscal Year 2020, will apply to 2.1 million civilian workers employed by the federal government, though employees must have been in federal service for at least a year to be eligible.

-Several states and localities have enacted policies to expand access to paid family leave in their jurisdictions.
-Currently, eight states – California, Connecticut, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Washington – and D.C. have enacted laws offering paid family leave (Figure 1), an increase from five states (plus D.C.) in 2017.
-These states administer and fund paid leave through employer and/or employee payroll contributions to allow workers to care for an ill family member or bond with a child and typically provide partial wage replacement up to a designated cap.
+Nine states and D.C. have enacted paid family and medical leave laws in their jurisdictions (Figure 1), an increase from four states in 2016.
+In November 2020, Colorado became the first state to enact paid family and medical leave through a ballot measure.
+These states administer and fund paid leave through employer and/or employee payroll contributions to allow workers to care for a seriously ill family member or to bond with a new child, and typically provide partial wage replacement up to a designated cap.

 Paid Sick Leave